-- 1.6.9.1 Any transaction in an OTC derivative under paragraph 1.6.5 must be: - 1.6.9.1.1 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an Eligible Institution or an Approved Bank; or - (b) a person whose permission (including any requirements or limitations), as published in the Financial Services Register, permits it to enter into the transaction as principal off-exchange; - (c) a CCP that is authorised in that capacity for the purposes of EMIR; - (d) a CCP that is recognised in the capacity in accordance with the process set out in article 25 of EMIR; or - (e) to the extent not already covered above, a CCP supervised in a jurisdiction that: - has implemented the relevant G20 reforms on over-thecounter derivatives to at least the same extent as the UK; and - ii. is identified as having done so by the Financial Stability Board in its summary report on progress in implementation of G20 financial regulatory reforms dated 25 June 2019. - 1.6.9.1.2 on approved terms; the terms of the transaction in derivatives are approved only if the ACD: - (a) carries out at least daily a reliable and verifiable valuation in respect of that transaction corresponding to its fair value and which does not rely only on market quotations by the counterparty; and - (b) can enter into one or more further transactions to sell, liquidate or close out that transaction at any time at its fair value; and - 1.6.9.1.3 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy:
+- 1.6.9.1 Any transaction in an OTC derivative under paragraph 1.6.5.1.2 must be: - 1.6.9.1.1 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an Eligible Institution or an Approved Bank; - (b) a person whose permission (including any requirements or limitations), as published in the Financial Services Register, permits it to enter into the transaction as principal off-exchange; - (c) a CCP that is authorised in that capacity for the purposes of EMIR; - (d) a CCP that is recognised in that capacity in accordance with the process set out in article 25 of EMIR; or - (e) to the extent not already covered above, a CCP supervised in a jurisdiction that: - has implemented the relevant G20 reforms on over-the-counter derivatives to at least the same extent as the United Kingdom; and - ii. is identified as having done so by the Financial Stability Board in its summary report on progress in implementation of G20 financial regulatory reforms dated 25 June 2019. - 1.6.9.1.2 on approved terms; the terms of the transaction in derivatives are approved only if the ACD:

-- (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; - (b) or, if that value is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - 1.6.9.1.4 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or - (b) a department within the ACD which is independent from the department in charge of managing the Scheme Property and which is adequately equipped for such a purpose. - 1.6.9.2 The jurisdictions that fall within paragraph 1.6.9.1.1(e) are Australia, France, Germany, Hong Kong, Italy, Japan, the Netherlands, Singapore, Spain, Switzerland, and the United States of America. - 1.6.9.3 For the purposes of paragraph 1.6.9.1.2, "fair value" is the amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
+- (a) carries out, at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value (being the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction) and which does not rely only on market quotations by the counterparty; and - (b) can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value; - 1.6.9.1.3 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; - (b) or, if that value is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - 1.6.9.1.4 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or - (b) a department within the ACD which is independent from the department in charge of managing the Scheme Property and which is adequately equipped for such a purpose. - 1.6.9.2 The jurisdictions that fall within paragraph 1.6.9.1(e) are Australia, France, Germany, Hong Kong, Italy, Japan, the Netherlands, Singapore, Spain, Switzerland, and the United States of America. - 1.6.9.3 For the purposes of paragraph 1.6.9.1.2, "fair value" is the amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties in an arm's length transaction.